11. Running with interannual forcing#

 #

-2. Launch the simulation
+2. Launch the simulation Copy the adequate job script

 cp ~/croco/croco/SCRIPTS/example_job_run_croco_inter.pbs .

-Check the MPI settings and launch the job:
+Check the MPI settings and launch the job

 qsub example_job_run_croco_inter.pbs

-3. Check at your outputs:
+3. Check at your outputs: You should have

 croco_his_Y2000M1.nc